MigrantP/stackmob-ios-sdk/OverviewForDocs.md

 That being said, we understand that Core Data is not suitable for every application, which is why we still expose the complete REST based API for making create, read, update and delete calls and performing queries on your database.

-We've also separated our Push Notification API into a separate SDK.
-For more information, see the [iOS Push SDK Reference](http://stackmob.github.com/stackmob-ios-push-sdk/Classes/SMPushClient.html).
+We've also separated our Push Notification API into a separate SDK if you are using StackMob **only** for push.
+For more information, see the [SMPushClient Reference](http://stackmob.github.com/stackmob-ios-sdk/Classes/SMPushClient.html).

 <br/>
 ### Why base the new SDK on Core Data?